-- i. make improvements to connectivity and pedestrian movement in the Urban Core; - ii. provide a high quality of public realm to create attractive and usable spaces; - iii. protect and enhance heritage assets; and - iv. ensure high standard of design that integrates well with the existing urban fabric. - 4.33 The Urban Core, as designated on the Policies Map, is the main administrative centre of Sunderland.
+- make improvements to connectivity and pedestrian movement in the Urban Core; - ii. provide a high quality of public realm to create attractive and usable spaces; - protect and enhance heritage assets; and - iv. ensure high standard of design that integrates well with the existing urban fabric. - 4.33 The Urban Core, as designated on the Policies Map, is the main administrative centre of Sunderland.
 It is the focus for a wide range of civic, retail, cultural and leisure functions and is also home to both campuses of the University of Sunderland.
 It is a highly accessible location by a range of public transport options including rail, metro and bus services. - 4.34 Policy SP2 sets the strategic policy approach for the Urban Core.
+The

-The strategy seeks to transform the Urban Core into a more attractive and vibrant place, a place where people gather to socialise, work, live and play.
+- strategy seeks to transform the Urban Core into a more attractive and vibrant place, a place where people gather to socialise, work, live and play.
 A new revitalised Urban Core will be the catalyst for the city's wider economic growth and will help Sunderland retain and attract more highly skilled workers and increased population and visitor numbers. - 4.35 The Urban Core should be a focus for main town centre uses, especially retail and office use.
 Within the Urban Core the council has identified a number of Areas of Change.
+These are identified on Figure 13, and also include the Heritage Action Zone (HAZ), which is a five-year initiative encompassing the Old Sunderland conservation area, the Old Sunderland Riverside conservation area and part of the Sunniside conservation area and focusses on reconnecting Fawcett Street, Church Street, High Street East and High Street West with the modern city centre.
 These areas offer opportunities to transform the Urban Core.
 Policy SP2 seeks to direct different forms of development to the most appropriate locations to consolidate and improve these distinct areas within the Urban Core. - 4.36 It is also important that the Urban Core is not purely focussed on employment uses, but also accommodates a wide range of good quality residential provision.
 This will help to support the vibrancy of the Urban Core and in particular support the evening economy.
-Developments will need to provide flexible and adaptable accommodation, meeting a range of needs, including those of students and families.
+Developments will need to provide flexible and

-- 4.37 The A&D Plan will allocate/designate sites required to meet this strategy.
+- adaptable accommodation, meeting a range of needs, including those of students and families. - 4.37 The A&D Plan will allocate/designate sites required to meet this strategy.
 Through the emerging Movement Strategy, the council will seek to improve accessibility and movement through and to the Urban Core.
 Movement through and around the Urban Core must ensure that the relationship between vehicular traffic, pedestrians, and cyclists maximises accessibility for all users. - 4.38 The Vaux is an opportunity to bring Grade A office space into Sunderland as there is currently very little Grade A space.
 Therefore companies requiring this space are taking their business outside of Sunderland.
 The Vaux provides a huge opportunity to have a positive impact on the future of the city's economy.
 The north west corner of The Vaux offers an opportunity for new homes to create a truly sustainable urban neighbourhood.
-Policy SS1 allocates The Vaux as a strategic site.
+Policy SS1 allocates the Vaux as a strategic site.